JiyoungPark92/Portfolio/README.md

 Extending the first step, in the future, I will use an object detection model that separates and classifies traffic signs from road images instead of using images with only traffic signs as input.
 You can perform a model to isolate and classify .

 # [Project 7] Prediction of process anomalies using semiconductor process data
+## Key Words
+Machine learning, Logistic Classifier, Visualization
+## Project Goals
+- Perform classification model to predict process anomalies through semiconductor process data analysis
+- Data analysis on factors affecting process abnormalities
+## Project outline
+As the digital transformation of the manufacturing field progresses, a lot of information that occurs in the manufacturing process is being organized into data.
+In the field of detecting abnormalities in the manufacturing process, artificial intelligence technology implemented based on such data is more efficient than the existing probability-based prediction.
+These anomaly detection algorithms can not only predict reject rates, but can also help determine which factors are contributing to rejects.
+Therefore, anomaly detection using artificial intelligence in the manufacturing field continues to be studied, is applied quickly, and is showing its effectiveness.

+In this lab, I implement a classification model that predicts process anomalies based on data based on sensor data measured in the SECOM process provided by UCI.
+Using this, it is possible to predict whether a process abnormality occurs when sensor data is given, and find out which sensors play an important role in the case of process abnormality.

 # [Project 8] Financial Transaction Customer Credit Risk Prediction